projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 **Intel SGX Capability Enumeration**

 * CPUID_12H.0.EAX[0] SGX1: If 1, indicates that Intel SGX supports the
-  collection of SGX1 leaf functions.If is_sgx_supported and the section count is initialized for the VM, this bit will be set.
+  collection of SGX1 leaf functions.
+If is_sgx_supported and the section count is initialized for the VM, this bit will be set.
 * CPUID_12H.0.EAX[1] SGX2: If 1, indicates that Intel SGX supports the
   collection of SGX2 leaf functions.
 If hardware supports it and SGX enabled